top of page

 A Story from a Client: Sarah’s Financial Journey

 Next, we looked at Social Security.
 Like many, Sarah thought she should claim it as soon as she turned 62, but after we walked through the numbers, she saw how waiting until her full retirement age of 66 would increase her monthly payments by a significant amount.
-And better yet, if she can delay to age 70, she’ll compound her benefit by 85 per year!
+And better yet, if she can delay to age 70, she’ll compound her benefit by around 8% per year!
 She felt empowered knowing she had options and could plan for a more secure retirement.

-Financial Milestones You Don’t Want to Miss
+9 Retirement Milestones You Don’t Want to Miss

 Just like Sarah, these milestones can help you make the most of your financial journey.
-Here are the key points to keep in mind as you plan for retirement:
+Here are the key points to keep in mind as you plan for retirement.

-Age 50: Catch-Up Contributions This is where things get exciting!
+This is where things get exciting!
 Once you turn 50, you’re eligible to make catch-up contributions to your retirement accounts.
 This means you can contribute more than the usual limit, allowing you to boost your savings during the crucial years before retirement.
 For many women, this extra contribution makes a big difference—and it could for you too.
+In 2024, you can save an extra $7,500/year in your 401(k) and $1,000 in an IRA.

-Age 55: The Rule of 55 Here’s something many people don’t know: If you leave your job at age 55 or older, you may be able to take withdrawals from your 401(k) without paying the 10% early withdrawal penalty.
+Here’s something many people don’t know: If you leave your job at age 55 or older, you may be able to take withdrawals from your 401(k) without paying the IRS's 10% early withdrawal penalty.
 This can be a great option if you find yourself retiring early or transitioning to part-time work.
 It’s all about understanding your options, so don’t hesitate to get some help from a plan administrator or a financial planner!

-Age 59 ½: IRA Withdrawals Once you reach this milestone, you can begin withdrawing from your IRA without penalties.
-This is an important moment because understanding the tax implications—whether you have a traditional IRA or a Roth IRA—can help you manage your income and taxes in retirement.
+Once you reach this milestone, you can begin withdrawing from your IRA without penalties.
+This is an important moment because understanding the tax implications when you have a traditional IRA—can help you manage your income and taxes in retirement.
+As an example, perhaps it would make sense if you've downsized your career to take some money out of your retirement savings now when your tax rates are possible lower versus waiting until your required minimum age for distributions.
+(More on that below!)

-Age 62: Social Security You can start claiming Social Security at age 62, but it’s important to remember that claiming early will reduce your monthly payments.
+You can start claiming Social Security at age 62, but should you?
+It’s important to remember that claiming early will reduce your monthly payments.
 This is a big decision, and waiting just a few more years could significantly increase your benefit.
 We’ll explore what makes sense for you based on your unique situation.

 Age 65: Medicare Enrollment This is a milestone you can’t afford to miss.
 When you turn 65, you become eligible for Medicare, and there’s a specific enrollment window to avoid penalties.
 If you’re still working and covered by a health plan, there are other considerations, but making sure you have Medicare lined up is key to avoiding unexpected health costs.

-Ages 66-67: Full Retirement Age for Social Security Depending on when you were born, your full retirement age may be 66 or 67.
+Depending on when you were born, your full retirement age may be 66 and a few months or 67.
 This is the age when you can claim your Social Security benefits without any reductions, which can make a significant impact on your retirement income.
-And if you wait even longer, up until age 70, those benefits will continue to grow.
+And if you wait even longer, up until age 70, those benefits will continue to compound and grow.

-Age 70: Maximize Social Security Waiting until age 70 to claim Social Security has a major perk—your payments increase by about 8% each year after your full retirement age.
+Waiting until age 70 to claim Social Security has a major perk—your payments increase by about 8% each year after your full retirement age.
 For many women, this strategy results in a much larger monthly check, giving you more financial security in your later years.

 So, what’s your next step?
 Start thinking about your financial journey and where you are in relation to these milestones.
 Whether you’re getting close to 50 and ready to maximize your savings, or you’re thinking ahead about Social Security and long-term care, now is the perfect time to take action and plan ahead!